Joss Sheldon: Occupied

 Occupied (2015) is a work of magical realism, inspired by the occupations of Palestine, Kurdistan and Tibet.

-Sheldon told AXS that Occupied was based on the principle of divide and rule:I believe that deep down we’re all the same; we all share a common humanity; we all have hopes and dreams, strengths and weaknesses, fears and doubts.
-That’s a truly beautiful thing.
+Sheldon told AXS that Occupied was based on the principle of divide and rule:I believe that deep down we're all the same; we all share a common humanity; we all have hopes and dreams, strengths and weaknesses, fears and doubts.
+That's a truly beautiful thing.
 But all too often we focus on the small differences which divide us.
 And that, for me, is a tragedy.
-It’s the greatest tragedy of all.Free Tibet named Occupied as one of three books to read in 2016.
-The Daily Herald called it a "A chilling critique of modern society".
+It's the greatest tragedy of all.Free Tibet named Occupied as one of three books to read in 2016.
+The Daily Herald called it "A chilling critique of modern society".
 The Middle East Monitor said it had a "Simple, but strong political message".

 The Little Voice

 The Little Voice (2016) is a work of psychological realism inspired by Sheldon's own life.

 Steve Topple of The Canary called it "Top notch" and "Radical": "The Little Voice is radical, to say the least.
-But Sheldon’s style is warm, almost whimsical at times, and this means that even the most politically uninitiated reader will understand what he’s trying to say".
+But Sheldon's style is warm, almost whimsical at times, and this means that even the most politically uninitiated reader will understand what he's trying to say".